koushikja/koushikja/README.md

-### Hi there, I'm Koushik - aka [FullStackDeveloper][website] 👋
+### Hi there, I'm Koushik - aka [Developer][website] 👋

 ---

-## I'm a Developer, Tea Lover , Gamer !!
+## I'm a Developer, Tea Lover, Gamer !!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently trying to learning everything 🤣
-- 👯 I’m looking to collaborate with other Developers
+- 👯 I’m looking to gain more experience in my career
-- 🥅 2022 Goals: Learn more technologies
+- 🥅 2024 Goals: Learn and perfect DSA and problem solving patterns
 - ⚡ Fun fact: I love to listen to music and play video games

 ---